petru-braha/RR-application/README.md

 - create thread for each client
 - i/o multiplexing with non-blocking calls

-### Security

-- specific procedures for possible errors
-- solution if one party stops responding
-- second end of the server

 ### Correctness

 - client uses tcp to server when sending data
 - client uses udp to server when sending queries
 - server uses tcp to client when sending data

+### Security

+- specific procedures for possible errors
+- solution if one party stops responding

 ## Limitations